aguivari/msc_oop1_project1/README.md

 with basic operations like adding patients, consultants and measumenres and some database operations, like save, restore, etc.

+To run on computer's default Locale, use _make run_

+To run in Brazilian Portuguese Locale, use _make run_pt_

 ## Project Requirements from Assignment

 ### Fundamentals: